donaldtmcknight/microDecon/README.md

 ```

 The `decon()` function is the primary function of the package (it is a warpper for all other functions).
 To decontaminate these samples on default settings, use the following code
-(`data` is your data frame, `numb.blanks` specifies the number of blanks in your data frame, `numb.ind` specifies the number of individuals per group (e.g. population), `taxa` specifies whether your data frame
+(`data` is your data frame, `numb.blanks` specifies the number of blanks in your data frame, `numb.ind` specifies the number of individuals per group (e.g., population), `taxa` specifies whether your data frame
 includes a taxa column).
 ```
 decontaminated <- decon(data = example,numb.blanks=3,numb.ind=c(2,1),taxa=T)